 We began testing changes to the current activity-based dental contracts and agreements, looking at both clinical and remuneration models through the prototype programme.
 The work was begun in 2010 by the Department of Health and Social Care, then jointly with NHS England from 2013.

-The Office of the Chief Dental Officer provides clinical leadership for the programme.
-The clinical aspects of the programme offer a clinical pathway which prioritises prevention and self-care in line with our long-term plan principles.
+The Office of the Chief Dental Officer provided clinical leadership for the programme.
+The clinical aspects of the programme offered a pathway that prioritised prevention and self care in line with our long term plan principles.

-The remuneration system for prototypes offers a blended capitation and activity model which is closer to, and builds on, the 2006 contract and regulations.
-This combines a continuing capitation payment for prevention and a modification of the current UDA system for some, or all, ‘restorative treatment’.
-The prototyping has been achieved through introducing a variation to the current GDS contract or PDS agreement, covering the contract metrics.
+The remuneration system for prototypes offered a blended capitation and activity model which is closer to, and builds on, the 2006 contract and regulations.
+This combined a continuing capitation payment for prevention and a modification of the current units of dental activity

 Further information can be found on the NHS Business Services Authority website.